AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

    <td><p>SEARCH_PHRASE</p></td>
    <td><p>varchar</p></td>
    <td><p>The value that the user entered in the browser to search for and end up on the website.
 Depending on the keyword buys, this may or may not match the keywords purchased from the Paid Search platform.</p></td>
-   <td><p>bizible google salesforce</p></td>
+   <td><p>marketo measure google salesforce</p></td>
    <td><br></td>
    <td><br></td>
   </tr>
   <tr>
    <td><p>WEB_SOURCE</p></td>
    <td><p>varchar</p></td>
    <td><p>Referred to in the CRM as “Touchpoint Source.”
 Used to define the source that resulted in the touchpoint.
-This can be parsed out from the URL from utm_source or generically set as “CRM Campaign” if it was synced from the CRM or if Bizible is able to resolve an ad, it may be values such as “Google AdWords” or “Facebook.”</p></td>
+This can be parsed out from the URL from utm_source or generically set as “CRM Campaign” if it was synced from the CRM or if Marketo Measure is able to resolve an ad, it may be values such as “Google AdWords” or “Facebook.”</p></td>
    <td><p>Google AdWords</p></td>
    <td><br></td>
    <td><br></td>